 The Sims 4 (Series) Accessibility Report

-The Sims 4 offers 7 accessibility features in the Difficulty and Reading areas to aid enjoyment of the game for different players.
+The Sims 4 offers 21 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Sims puts you in charge of a world of characters living normal lives.
 By providing a home, a job, leisure, friendships and even love interest, you work to make them happy.
 It’s an open-ended game as well, although the altruism is focused on virtual characters.

-- Controls: Fully playable with just a mouse or pointer.
+Fully playable with just a mouse or pointer.
 Simple controls.
-Can be configured to scroll when mouse hits the edge of the screen.
+Can be configured to scroll when the mouse hits the edge of the screen.

-- Image calibration: You can scale the interface and menus.
-You can choose a different camera style to change view.
+You can scale the interface and menus.
+You can choose a different camera style to change the view.

-- Audio calibration: Change volume for voices, music, effects and sqitch between stereo and mono.
+Change volume for voices, music, effects and switch between stereo and mono.
 "Mood sting" to highlight visual cues about your Sims mood.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.